Megalocnidae: Taxonomy

 For other sloth taxa of the Caribbean, see Pilosans of the Caribbean.

 Phylogeny

 The following sloth family phylogenetic tree is based on collagen and mitochondrial DNA sequence data (see Fig. 4 of Presslee et al., 2019).

 Extinction

 Sloths in the Caribbean survived about 5,000 years longer than ground sloths on the mainland.
-On Cuba the latest date for Megalocnus is calibrated 4700 Before Present (BP). while dates for Parocnus browni are around 6250 BP.
-On Hispaniola the dates for some indeterminate sloth specimens are around 5000 BP; these dates roughly coincide with the first settlement of the Caribbean, which suggests that humans were the cause of the extinction.
+On Cuba the latest date for Megalocnus is calibrated 4700 years Before Present (BP). approximately 2700 BC. while dates for Parocnus browni are around 6250 BP (4250 BC).
+On Hispaniola the dates for some indeterminate sloth specimens are around 5000 BP (3000 BC); these dates roughly coincide with the first settlement of the Caribbean, which suggests that humans were the cause of the extinction.
+Remains of Caribbean sloths have been found in a number of archaeological sites suggesting that they may have been consumed by the earliest inhabitants of the Caribbean, although evidence of hunting is inconclusive.